sezoo-digital/Sezoo-on-github/README.md

 This would be text after a level 2 heading
 ### Heading 3
 This would be text after a level 3 heading

+How do I introduce a diagram into the markdown?